mikeintoch/quarkus-debezium-camel/README.md

 ```shell script
 ./mvnw compile quarkus:dev
 ```
 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.

+# Quarkus Dev Services

+This project is using Quarkus Dev Services specifically Postgresql and MongoDB database deployed in containers, you can use [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+`Postgresql` is using localhost and port 5432 if you want to change this configuration please refer to application.properties file
+`Postgresql` you can use `load.sql` file to init database to correct execution for this example.
+`Mongodb` is using localhost and port 27017 if you want to change this configuration please refer to application.properties file

 ## Packaging and running the application